Muhammedalyy/Mega-Man/README.md

 # Mega-Man
 A smaller version of the well known game, Mega man.
-It was made with Java and OOP concepts.
+It was made with Java and OOP concepts using Libgdx.

 Here is a small video containing the character (mega-man) movements.